NicolasMSalas/eco395m_ml_coffee_trees/README.md

 ## Talk about which model was the "Winner"

+# Limitations of the Data
+Since the top 5 coffee exporting countries have more volatile currencies when compared to the USD, there are rapid changes to the values which may undermine its effect on trade between these countries.
+This may reflect in a muted effect in the various models used.
+The Sentiment Ratio data and the import data for the top coffee importing countries is not as helpful as it could have been if we had gathered it on a monthly basis, considering that we are trying to predict coffee prices on a monthly basis.

 You’ll produce a README.md which will explain your problem, explain and present relevant analysis of your dataset, show the results of evaluating your models, detailing your modeling process and your final conclusion.